scottquach/Canvas-Assignments-Transfer-For-Todoist/README.md

 Q: I'm getting some keyErrors
 A: This most likely is due to a change in your canvas classes that no longer match the JSON.
 Select "no" and then re-select the class IDs.

-## Known Limitations/Current Issues (as of Jan 2022)
-- Tasks are only synced initially by name; thereafter any modifications made in Canvas will not sync if the task by the same name already exist.
-For example, if the Due Date is updated in Canvas, the script won't update it in Todoist unless you delete/complete/remove the Todoist task.
-- Some teachers may enter pages or content in as an assignment as canvas (that can't be completed or submitted).
-Since those can't be differentiated from via API, they will sync as tasks on each Sync.

 ## Contributing
 I'm still active in the community so feel free to submit an issue or PR for anything that comes up and I'm happy to help!